Britain's Prince Andrew accepts U.S. service of Virginia Giuffre's sexual assault lawsuit | Law-Order

 Britain's Prince Andrew has accepted service in the United States of a sexual assault lawsuit by a woman who said the Duke of York forced her to have sex with him at the London home of the late financier Jeffrey Epstein.
 The prince and his accuser, Virginia Giuffre, have agreed that service was effective as of Sept.
 21, according to a joint filing on Friday with the U.S. District Court in Manhattan.

-Andrew has until Oct.
-29 to formally respond to the lawsuit, and has not waived his defenses against Giuffre's claims, which he has denied.
-A previously scheduled Oct.
-13 court hearing has been canceled.
-The agreement appears for now to end a monthlong effort by Andrew's legal team, including lawyers in Britain, to block Giuffre's lawsuit at the outset rather than have the 61-year-old defend against it.
+Subject to court approval, Andrew would have until Oct.
+29 to formally respond to the lawsuit.
+Andrew has not waived his defenses against Giuffre's claims, which he had previously "categorically" denied.

+The agreement appears for now to end a monthlong effort by Andrew's legal team, including lawyers in Britain, to block Giuffre's lawsuit at the outset rather than have the 61-year-old prince defend against it.
+Andrew Brettler, a Los Angeles-based lawyer for Andrew, declined to comment.
+Lawyers for Giuffre did not immediately respond to requests for comment.

-Giuffre, 38, accused Queen Elizabeth's second son of forcing her to have sex around two decades ago, when she was underage, at the London home of Epstein's longtime associate Ghislaine Maxwell.
+Giuffre, 38, accused https://www.reuters.com/legal/government/prince-andrew-is-sued-by-jeffrey-epstein-accuser-over-alleged-sexual-abuse-2021-08-09 Queen Elizabeth's second son in her Aug.
+9 lawsuit of forcing her to have sex around two decades ago, when she was underage, at the London home of Epstein's longtime associate Ghislaine Maxwell.
 She also said Andrew abused her at around the same time at Epstein's mansion in Manhattan and on Epstein's private island in the U.S. Virgin Islands.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)